-PROTECT BANDHAVGARH'S TIGERS FROM POACHERS
+BANDHAVGARH'S TIGERS FROM POACHERS

 Bandhavgarh has one of the highest densities of wild tigers in India, a country where forests and wildlife are disappearing at an alarming rate.
-Our patrols have resulted in a 94% reduction in tiger deaths from poaching in 3 years.
-Maintaining a positive impact by continuing patrolling is key to the long-term survival of wild tigers; whilst educating & employing local people helps to relieve poverty.
+Our patrols have achieved a 98% reduction in tiger deaths from poaching and poisoning in just 8.5 years.
+Maintaining a positive impact by continuing patrolling is key to the long-term survival of wild tigers; whilst educating and employing local people helps to relieve poverty.